code4ref/code4ref.github.io/index.md

 [A survey of 15 Russell Group universities](https://www.software.ac.uk/blog/2014-12-04-its-impossible-conduct-research-without-software-say-7-out-10-uk-researchers) found that 92% of researchers use research software, 67% find it fundamental to their research, and 56% develop their own software.
-To get further information, for example, an overview of all research developed at an institution, in the research group or by an individual developer, one could use CRIS or their public views (e.g. research portals), provided they contain relevant records.
+To get further information, for example, an overview of all research software developed at an institution, in the research group or by an individual developer, one could use CRIS or their public views (e.g. research portals), provided they contain relevant records.
 This will provide